Sabrina Bryan: The Cheetah Girls

 After the release of Cheetah Girls 2, Bryan, along with her fellow Cheetah Girls, toured the United States on their The Party's Just Begun Tour from September 2006 to March 2007.
 While touring, The Cheetah Girls began work on their official debut studio album.
 Bryan was interviewed by Billboard magazine, where she stated that the group was eager to showcase a "more mature" sound to gather an audience of older fans, while still keeping the lyrics clean for the younger fanbase as well.
 Williams was quoted as saying that the band members co-produced and co-wrote a "good portion" of the album.
 On September 25, 2007, TCG was released by Hollywood Records, with a debut of No. 44 on the Billboard 200 albums chart.
 It was the first album by the group not to be released by Walt Disney Records.
 126,000 copies have been sold to date.

-The third and final part of the franchise, The Cheetah Girls: One World, premiered on August 22, 2008, the only release to not feature Raven Symoné.
+The Cheetah Girls: One World, premiered on August 22, 2008, the only release to not feature Raven Symoné.
 The film revolves around the three remaining Cheetah Girls visiting India to appear in a Bollywood musical.
 The movie premiered to over 6.2 million viewers, and reached 7 million viewers in its final half-hour.
 One Worlds soundtrack was released three days prior to the film's release, on August 19, 2008.
 It peaked at No. 13 on the Billboard 200.
 The Cheetah Girls kicked off their One World Tour on October 8, 2008 in Corpus Christi, Texas, and concluded on December 21, 2008 in San Diego, California.

 In early 2009, The Cheetah Girls officially announced that they had disbanded, in favor of pursuing solo projects.

 Bryan and former Cheetah Girl bandmate and close friend Kiely Williams continued their creative collaboration with the development of a web series talk show, Dinner with Friends.
 The first episode premiered on July 1, 2011 on YouTube.
 The series ran for nine episodes, concluding on August 28, 2011.

+On July 8, 2026, Raven-Symoné announced the fourth instalment to the franchise The Cheetah Girls: Next Gen with Symoné, Adrienne Bailon and Bryan returning as Galleria, Chanel and Dorinda.
+Kiely Williams will not be reprising her role in the fourth instalment.
+The film will follow Galleria and Chanel taking Faith, Galleria's daughter, Dior, Chanel's sister and their friends to Africa where they'll volunteer at a wildlife sanctuary.
+Meanwhile, the new generation of Cheetahs will "test their friendship, find their voice, and discover the true Cheetah spirit as they save the preserve and ultimately take the stage as the new Cheetah Girls".